MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 # What is Q#?

 Q# is a high-level, open-source programming language for developing and running quantum algorithms.
-As part of the Quantum Development Kit (QDK), Q# is designed to work with any quantum hardware, scale to all quantum applications, and optimize execution.
+As part of the Quantum Development Kit (QDK), Q# is designed to be hardware agnostic, scale to all quantum applications, and optimize execution.
 For more information about the QDK, see ...

 When writing algorithms, a quantum programming language should meet the following language, compiler, and runtime requirements: